Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Introduction

+It should be noted that our interest is to develop a signature-based search strategy, not to focus on the details of any particular UV-complete model which might generate this signal.However, we develop a benchmark model in the appendix, in order to have concrete, physically realizable values for the relevant couplings and branching fractions.

+We consider a new gauge group, $U(1)_{T3R}$~\cite{Pati:1974yy,Mohapatra:1974gc,Senjanovic:1975rk} with a sub-GeV dark Higgs boson~\cite{Dutta:2019fxn,Dutta:2020enk,Dutta:2021afo}).
+Since only right-handed SM fermions (including the top quark) are charged under $U(1)_{T3R}$, the effective Yukawa coupling needs a Higgs and dark Higgs insertion, and is thus a non-renormalizable operator.
+This scenario can be UV completed with the universal seesaw mechanism~\cite{Berezhiani:1983hm,Chang:1986bp,Davidson:1987mh,Rajpoot:1987fca,Babu:1988mw,Babu:1989rb}, yielding a fermionic partner for the top.

+The new heavy quarks of this model can be produced at the LHC, and their decay products observed in association with an energetic $\phi^\prime$ in the central regions of the CMS~\cite{CMS:2008xjf} and ATLAS~\cite{ATLAS:2008xda} detectors.
+The decay $\phi^\prime \rightarrow \gamma \gamma$ will then produce a pair of collimated photons.
+The large SM background can thus be reduced by requiring the photons to be energetic, and by tagging $t$ and bottom quarks ($b$) which also necessarily appear.

 The rest of this paper is structured as follows.
-In Section II, we describe the details of our new physics model.
-Section III provides an overview of current results from searches for vector-like fermions at the LHC.
-Section IV provides details of how the Monte Carlo samples were produced for this study.
-In Section V we discuss event selection criteria, and in Section VI, main results.
-We end with a short discussion in Section VII.
+Section II provides an overview of current results from searches for vector-like fermions at the LHC.
+Section III provides details of how the Monte Carlo samples were produced for this study.
+In Section IV we discuss event selection criteria, and in Section V, main results.
+We end with a short discussion in Section VI.